28-Day Summer Shred

 You can do steady state or intervals to mix it up once in awhile but for this type of training I prefer doing “Fartlek” style work.

 “Fartlek” is Swedish for “speed play.”
 It’s an unstructured interval run, where you go from easy to moderate to hard efforts at random.
 It’s also fun to do with friends by playing games like follow the leader.
 There’s a huge mental benefit from this training due to its unpredictability—ditch your watch, your distance goals, and all your other numbers and just go out, have fun, and keep it free flowing.

-Download Below By Clicking “28 Day Summer Shred”…
+Download Below By entering email to unlock download and then click “28 Day Summer Shred”…